vmware-tanzu/rotate-instance-identity-certificates/docs/riic-docs/content/docs/faq.md

 cells are installed, and will perform the appropriate actions to rotate the certificates on these environments as well.

-## The logs are very verbose, can I troubleshoot what the tool is doing without

-seeing all of the output?
+## Any tips for dealing with the verbosity of the logs?

 Yes.
-Output coming directly from the tool and not BOSH is prefixed with "RIIC" for easy grepping:
+Output coming directly from the tool (and not from BOSH) is prefixed with "RIIC" for easy grepping:

 ```